-- Lapses Whilst historic lapse experience has been analysed in setting the assumptions there are various historic factors that may have impacted historic lapse experience, including economic environment and product design, that may not necessarily be repeated in the future. - Expenses The breakdown between acquisition and maintenance expenses and the determination of the expenses applied at an individual policy level has also relied on the application of expert judgement.
-The assumptions are regularly monitored to ensure they remain appropriate and to ensure that the areas of uncertainty are understood and appropriately reflected in the technical provisions. - Projection terms Vera Financial has sold a number of products which move to a liquidity fund after 5-7 years.
-In assuming that these products will remain in force for 10 years, expert judgement has been applied based on expectations of the product lifespans, also taking account of relevant experience to date.
+- Lapses Whilst historic lapse experience has been analysed in setting the assumptions there are various historic factors that may have impacted historic lapse experience, including economic environment and product design, that may not necessarily be repeated in the future - Expenses The breakdown between acquisition and maintenance expenses and the determination of the expenses applied at an individual policy level has also relied on the application of expert judgement.
+The assumptions are regularly monitored to ensure they remain appropriate and to ensure that the areas of uncertainty are understood and appropriately reflected in the technical provisions.

-- The technical provisions included in this report were calculated based on data available as at 31 December 2022.
-2 potential situations could cause uncertainty: - The current economic environment of high inflation and rising interest rates.
+- Projection terms BBPM Life has sold a number of products which are whole-of-life.
+In assuming that these products will remain in force for 10 or 12 years, expert judgement has been applied based on expectations of the product lifespans, also taking account of relevant experience to date. - The technical provisions included in this report were calculated based on data available as at 31 December 2023.
+2 potential situations could cause uncertainty: - The current economic environment of above target inflation.
 Inflation is assumed to reduce over the projection period and if this reduction takes longer than expected then this could increase the expenses in the technical provisions. - The Russian invasion of Ukraine.
-Less than 0.01% of the policyholder assets of the Company were invested in Russian and Ukrainian assets as at 31 December 2022.
+Less than 0.01% of the policyholder assets of the Company were invested in Russian and Ukrainian assets as at 31 December 2023.
 Although this is a small direct exposure uncertainty exists around the impact of any sanctions imposed on Russia may have on Insurance Companies.